MatRoth/resquin/README.md

   indicators.
 Nondifferentiation indicators primarily measure straightlining.
 The indicators differ in how straightlining is operationalized.

-Two more functions are planned:

 - `resp_patterns` - Calculates response pattern indicators (e.g. long
-  string analysis )
-- `resp_times` - Calculates response time indicators (e.g. median item
-  response time).
-Whether this function will be implemented in this package is still under deliberation.
-Response times come in different formats and wrangling them may require their own package.
+  string analysis).
+Currently under development

+(A function on response times was also planed but may require its own package.
+Data wrangling of response times is more complicated.)

 For information on how to use `resquin` see the vignettes [Getting started with